matthew-dong-dev/ICS-research/dev-notes/data-action-items.md

     - export outDir='/research/UCBD2/edw_data/2019-12-11-12-02/model'
     - export saltDir='/research/UCBD2/edw_data/2019-12-11-12-02/salt'
     - export aprDir='/research/UCBD2/edw_data/2019-12-11-12-02/apr'
+1. same error with `../shared/course_api/outputs/course_description_final.tsv` also `Getting class section data from API` only goes up to 33?
+    - changed `COURSE_DESCRIPTION_PATH` to `course_description_init.tsv` in `add_new_courses.py`
+    - also change `course_info_path` in ICS `data-joining`
+1. how is it still training the model with it doesn't even have a vector file?
+    - because it's reading previous files in the local data directory --> need to remove these files
+    - is it reading in the proper files?
+1. refresh_serendipitous_bow.py NLTK error causes `course_id.pkl` to not be generated which creates a propogated error in refresh_serendipitous_c2v

+Questions:

+1. what is the purpose of the copy files section? cp $rootDir/outputs/course2nb.json $outDir cp $rootDir/outputs/askoski $outDir cp $rootDir/outputs/askoski.json $outDir cp $rootDir/outputs/course2vec.npy $outDir cp $rootDir/outputs/search_keywords.pkl $outDir
+1. does it make sense that match_course_to_idx2course and joining course& class descriptions comes after all the retraining?  what's the point in that?
+    - difference between course_description_init vs course_description_final?
+1. invalid literal for int() with base 10: 'STUDENT_ID' STUDENT_ID

 1. Replace /home/askoski/Models-AskOski with /home/matthew/Models-AskOski - change back before creating PR
     - change in refresh.py (Data), retrain.sh (Models), refresh.sh (Models)